alpaka-group/alpaka3/docs/source/basic/abstraction.rst

 An application process always has a main thread and is by definition running on the host.
 It can access the host memory and various accelerator devices.
-Such accelerators can be GPUs, Intel Xeon Phis, the host itself or other devices.
+Such accelerators can be GPUs of different vendors e.g. Nvidia, AMD, or Intel and the host CPU itself.
 Thus, the host not necessarily has to be different from the accelerator device used for the computations.
-For instance, an Intel Xeon Phi simultaneously can be the host and the accelerator device.
+For instance, CPU simultaneously can be the host and the accelerator device.

 The *alpaka* library can be used to offload the parallel execution of task and data parallel work simultaneously onto different accelerator devices.